QUAA Constitution & Bylaws

 6.3.2 Membership

-The Board shall be composed of not more than twenty (20) members, including:
+The Board shall be comprised of no more than 13 members (Directors & President), including:

-1. All members of the Board, except for the Head of the Department of Alumni Relations & Annual Giving (who is a director ex officio).
+All members of the Board, except for the Head of the Department of Strategic Engagement (who is a director ex officio) and Alumni Officer, Volunteer Liaison will act as the Secretary and Equity Representative for the Board.
 The members of the Board are enumerated in the Bylaws.

-6.4 Executive Committee of the QUAA Board of Directors (“Executive”)
+6.4 President of the QUAA Board of Directors

 6.4.1 Purpose

-The Executive is charged with overseeing the implementation of the Association's strategic priorities and policies.
+The President is charged with overseeing the implementation and tracking of the Association's strategic priorities and policies in collaboration with the staff of the Department of Strategic Engagement.

 6.4.2 Membership